2E0PGS/blog/_posts/2021-08-31-small-van-comparison.md

 ## Things of note

-* A lot of the vans now have PSA engines, quotes from AutoExpress.
+* A lot of the vans now have PSA engines, quotes from AutoExpress:
 	* \> Proace City model, which is another PSA joint-venture offering, this time a rebadged version of the Citroen Berlingo, Peugeot Partner and Vauxhall
 	* \> Development was led by the Citroen Berlingo and Peugeot Partner which arrived in 2018, with the Vauxhall Combo arriving in 2019 and the Toyota Proace City arriving in 2020.
 They all use the same running gear and are largely identical from the leading edge of the bonnet all the way to the back doors.
 	* \> The Fiat Doblo used to have a platform sharing partner in the shape of the Vauxhall Combo.
 But with that model now part of the PSA Group, the Doblo soldiers on alone.
+	* \> The Renault is a versatile urban delivery van that majors on being good to drive and delivering impressive fuel efficiency.
+It's also great value for money, and shares much of its engineering with the Mercedes Citan
+		* Citan and Kangoo share the same running rail?
-* Observed vans with tailgate windows
+* Observed vans with tailgate windows:
 	* VW Caddy
 	* Citroen Berlingo
 	* Fiat Fiorino